AntoniovanDijck/YakuzAI/README.md

 ## License ![License Badge](https://example.com/license-badge.png)

-This project is licensed under the UVA License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the UvA License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments